tahiri-lab/aPhyloGeo/paper/paper.md

 ## Tree Comparison

 In the comparison of phylogenetic trees, which are constructed based on genetic data, with climatic trees, a crucial step involves applying a phylogeography approach.
+Climatic trees are novel constructs that represent the evolutionary relationships among species or populations based on climatic parameters instead of genetic data.
+This methodology, developed by our group, allows for the assessment of how environmental factors, particularly climate, influence the evolutionary trajectories of species.

+Climatic trees are constructed by analyzing climatic data associated with the geographical locations of the species or populations under study.
+By using algorithms that correlate climatic variables with genetic data, these trees help identify patterns of adaptation to environmental pressures.
+This method provides a unique perspective on the evolutionary processes driven by climate, offering insights that are not possible through genetic data alone.

+## Tree Comparison Methodology

-This includes the utilization of Robinson and Foulds distance for topology evaluation and Least Squares distance for assessing branch length differences.
+In comparing these trees, aPhyloGeo uses the Robinson and Foulds distance for topology evaluation and the Least Squares distance for assessing branch length differences.
+This dual approach ensures that both the structural and quantitative aspects of the evolutionary relationships are rigorously analyzed, providing a comprehensive understanding of the interplay between genetics and climate.

 ## Spatial Proximity Confounding Effects